bikk-uk/react-css-flex/README.md

 ## Usage

-All components are `<div />`s with all the usual React props fully exposed.
+All components are `<div />`s with the React props fully exposed.

 ### Flex

-In its simplest form, to get a basic Flexbox:
+To get a basic Flexbox:

 ```tsx
 <Flex>